Koksijde: Tourism

 The museum of the historical Ten Duinen Abbey is set in a modern building, explaining the religious and cultural importance of this abbey throughout history and showing the daily life of Cistercian monks from the early Middle Ages, beginning in 1107 till the death of the last monk in 1833.
 The archaeological site has been restored, and is open to the public.
 The attic of the museum contains a remarkable collection of liturgical silverware.

 The British Military Cemetery (1940–1945) bears witness to British sacrifices in the Battle of Dunkirk.

 The Paul Delvaux Museum in Saint-Idesbald houses the world's largest collection of works by the Belgian painter Paul Delvaux.

 Sports

 The annual Duinencross Koksijde cyclo-cross race, part of the UCI Cyclo-cross World Cup, takes place in the municipality.
 In 1994 and 2012 the UCI Cyclo-cross World Championships were held here.
+Since 2019, the town has also been the finishing location for the Bredene Koksijde Classic road cycling race.

 Koksijde operates the Koksijde Golf ter Hille golf club.